AustinFrederick/Application-Template/README.md

 **Features**

-Built on the Spring 3.0.5 framework
+-Built on the Spring 3.0.5 framework

-Designed using responsive web design principles
+-Designed using responsive web design principles

-Compatible with various web browsers
+-Compatible with various web browsers

-Easy to customize and extend
+-Easy to customize and extend

 **Getting Started**
 To use this web application template, follow these steps:

-Clone the repository to your local machine
+1) Clone the repository to your local machine

-Run the application on a web server that supports Spring applications
+2) Run the application on a web server that supports Spring applications

-Customize the template to fit your specific needs
+3) Customize the template to fit your specific needs

 **Customization**

 The web application template is highly customizable, and you can modify it in several ways, including:

-**Changing the color scheme**
+-Changing the color scheme

-Adding new pages
+-Adding new pages

-Modifying the layout
+-Modifying the layout

-Adding new features
+-Adding new features

-Contributing
+**Contributing**
 **Contributions to this web application template are welcome.
 To contribute, follow these steps:**

-Fork the repository
+1) Fork the repository

-Make your changes
+2) Make your changes

-Submit a pull request with your changes
+3) Submit a pull request with your changes